translate/pootle/docs/features/searching.rst

 ^^^^^^^

 The basic searching uses :doc:`pogrep <toolkit:pogrep>` which will look for the substring in the source and target text.
-It supports Unicode normalisation.
+It supports Unicode normalization.
 Alternatively, a Pootle server might be installed with an :doc:`indexing engine
 <../server/indexing>` (PyLucene or Xapian) to speed up searching.
 Search
 results can differ slightly from the normal search, based on the indexing that